 While the first dose of most vaccines are usually given before a child becomes two years old, some boosters such as diphtheria, hepatitis B, flu are given between 18 months and 24 months of age.
 The typhoid conjugate vaccine among them is one very important vaccine which forms a part of your 2-year-old’s immunisation.

-Booster of Typhoid Conjugate Vaccine
+Typhoid Conjugate Booster Vaccine

-One of the most important vaccines that form an integral part of your baby’s 2-year-old vaccine schedule is the typhoid conjugate vaccine.
+One of the most important vaccines that form an integral part of your 2-year-old baby’s vaccine schedule is the typhoid conjugate vaccine.

-The typhoid conjugate vaccine prevents your child from typhoid, a deadly bacterial disease caused by Salmonella typhi which is usually transmitted through food and water.
+The typhoid conjugate vaccine prevents your child from typhoid, a deadly bacterial disease caused by Salmonella typhi, which is usually transmitted through food and water.

-It is necessary that the following precautions are taken before vaccinating your child:
+It is necessary that the following precautions are taken before vaccinating your child

-- Get a routine check up before the administration of the vaccine
+- Get a routine check-up before the administration of the vaccine.

 The side effects are usually the same as that of regular vaccines.
 The child may experience the following for one or two days after vaccination: